smk/invite/README.txt

 * Give some roles permission to send invites at the Access control page (admin/user/access).

-* Optionally configure the registration settings at the User settings page (admin/user/settings).
-Invite adds a new mode to the existing settings called 'New user registration by invitation only', which allows you to maintain a semi-private site.
+* Invite adds a new registration mode called 'New user registration by invitation only' to the User settings page (admin/user/settings), which allows you to maintain a semi-private site.
+You can enable it if you need it.

 * Configure the module at User management > Invite settings (admin/user/invite).
+  For an explanation of the configuration settings see below.

 CONFIGURATION